Redone0001/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 This site can be particularly dangerous, so as a logi you must pay attention to broadcasts/aggro switches, which occur every minute approximately.

-The FC will order the Meatshield (usually a Damnation) to enter the site first and establish the aggro.
+The FC will order the Meatshield (usually a tanky eos) to enter the site first and establish the aggro.
 Depending on how pre-loaded the site is we will take the gate anywhere from 0-30 seconds after the meatshield.

 As a cruiser you do not want to take the gate first when FC calls gate status, you have one of the fastest warp speeds.
 So count to 3 before taking the gate.
 Nestors should take it immediately on hearing the Gate status.